Do you know where to find some of the best hiking near DC? This is the hiking guide for you!

 Great Falls Park is a beautiful gem 15 minutes outside of Georgetown.
 In my opinion, it is one of the most ideal outdoor escapes within the DC area due to its extremely close location and national park experience.

-While Great Falls is not a national park itself, it is run through the NPS and nationally protected.
+While Great Falls is not a national park itself, it is run through the National Park Service and nationally protected.
 Entrance is covered with an Annual National Parks Pass or costs $20 per vehicle for a standard entrance pass.

-I highly recommend the River Trail Mini Loop for visitors on a time crunch looking to see the best viewpoints.
-I recommend this trail most for children and families.
+I highly recommend the River Trail Mini Loop for visitors on a time crunch.
+It provides some of the best viewpoints!
+It is also a calm hike for children and families.

-Where to Stay: Lake Fairfax Park is the closest campground to Great Falls Park.
+Stay: Lake Fairfax Park is the closest campground to Great Falls Park.
 It is open year round.
-Alternatively, consider staying a 15 minute drive away in Georgetown.

 Length: 2.8 miles